Survive Said the Prophet

 Survive Said the Prophet, also known as Sabapuro and abbreviated SSTP, is a Japanese rock band formed in Tokyo in 2011.
-They are incorporated under the Sony Music Records label and are most well-known for the hit 2019 single "Mukanjyo", the first opening of the anime Vinland Saga.
+They are incorporated under the Sony Music Records label and are most well known for the hit 2019 single "Mukanjyo", the first opening of the anime Vinland Saga.

 Biography

 The group was formed in 2011 in Tokyo from all members of its predecessor band, YesterdayFall, except guitarist Shige and bassist Junya.
 That year saw the limited release of the group's first single, "Let Us Party".
 It was followed in 2012 by their titular EP Survive Said the Prophet.
 By 2014, they had released the singles "Meiam" and "Cocoon", each limited to 1,000 copies.

 In 2015, they released Course of Action, their first album distributed nationwide, on their own label.
 Vocalist Yosh participated in the vocal project of popular playwright Hiroyuki Sawano.
 Meanwhile, guitarist Takuya Suzuki withdrew.
 In 2016, the band made a contract with Zestone Records, with guitarist Tatsuya joining.
 They appeared at Knotfest in 2016.
-They released their second album, Fixed, with Chris Crummett as producer.
+They released their second album, Fixed, with Chris vCrummett as producer.
 It ranked 3rd in the "Breakthrough Artist" category chosen by readers of AP Japan magazine.

 In 2017, at the finale of the "Fixed" tour, the one-man show at Tsutaya O-West was sold out.
 The band appeared in "Punkspring 2017" and "Summer Sonic 2017" and teamed up with Chris Crummett again to release their 3rd album, Wabi Sabi.
 The group appeared at "Countdown Japan 17/18" in December, opened for American Rock band Paramore in February at the Zepp Tokyo, and in May 2018, the double A-side single "Ne: One" / "Hi-Lo" ("Anyone" / "High and Low") was released.
 The single "Found & Lost" was released in August, while in September, they released the fourth album Space[s] with Sony Music Records and made a major debut.
 From October to February of the following year, the Space Tour 2018–19 was held with 27 performances in 26 cities.
 In December, the single "Red" was released.
 The band then appeared on "Countdown Japan 18/19".

 In 2019, the 47-prefecture "Now More Than Ever Tour" took place from March to June.
 In August, the single "Mukanjyo" was released.
 The "Made in Asia Tour" was held from September to December, including performances at Zepp Divercity Tokyo.
 The tour finale was held at Shinkiba Studio Coast.